 Amy Salwey, career changer

 After building up considerable experience in accounting and finance, Amy wanted to help alter pupils’ perceptions of maths as a “dull and lifeless” subject.
-A School Direct (salaried) course helped make training as easy as possible from a financial perspective, and now she’s ready to take on the challenge of making maths fun for young people.
+A salaried course helped make training as easy as possible from a financial perspective, and now she’s ready to take on the challenge of making maths fun for young people.
 Find out why teaching makes her proud.

 Read Amy’s story